Uniform Code of Military Justice: History

 On June 30, 1775, the Second Continental Congress established 69 Articles of War to govern the conduct of the Continental Army.

 Effective upon its ratification in 1788, Article I, Section 8 of the United States Constitution provided that Congress has the power to regulate the land and naval forces.
 On 10 April 1806, the United States Congress enacted 101 Articles of War, which were not significantly revised until over a century later.
-Discipline in the sea services was provided under the Articles for the Government of the United States Navy (commonly referred to as Rocks and Shoals).
+Discipline in the sea services was provided under the Articles for the Government of the United States Navy, commonly referred to as Rocks and Shoals.

 The Articles of War evolved during the first half of the twentieth century and were amended in 1916 and 1920.
 In 1948, Congress substantially reformed the Articles pursuant to the Selective Service Act of 1948, but its naval counterpart remained little changed.
 The military justice system continued to operate under the Articles of War and Articles for the Government of the Navy until May 31, 1951, when the Uniform Code of Military Justice came into effect.

 The UCMJ was passed by Congress on 5 May 1950, and signed into law by President Harry S. Truman the next day.
 It took effect on May 31, 1951.
 The word uniform in the Code's title refers to its consistent application to all the armed services in place of the earlier Articles of War, Articles of Government, and Disciplinary Laws of the individual services.
+Apart from consolidation of the existing military law, the UCMJ introduced United States Court of Appeals for the Armed Forces.